sergey-sh/opicpumon/README.md

 # opicpumon
-Monitor state cpu frequency and temperature
+Monitor state cpu frequency and temperature for OrangePI One or similar SoC.

 Example:
 orangepi@OrangePI:~$ sudo ./opicpumon